Ponders End: History

+Ponders End once was rural Middlesex, but in 1840 the Northern and Eastern Railway (now part of Greater Anglia National Rail) station opened, which slowly attracted development to the area.

-All but a southern belt of the district was in Enfield, as the south lay in Edmonton, the parishes becoming a civil and ecclesiastical after a split of functions in the 1860s, which saw the final secularisation of government, the disestablishment of the vestries following the increase in Poor Law Unions in the hundred years before.
+All but a southern belt of the district was in Enfield, as the south lay in Edmonton.
+These parishes diverged into civil and ecclesiastical parishes at a split of functions in the 1860s, which saw the final secularisation of government, the disestablishment of the vestries following the increase in Poor Law Unions in the hundred years before.

-Through the 19th century the area became industrialised, due to its straight road and waterway network up and down the Lea Valley including the 17th century River Lee Navigation.
+Through the 19th century the area became industrialised, due to its straight road and waterway network up and down the Lea Valley, including the 17th century River Lee Navigation.
 The first major firm to arrive was Grout, Baylis & Co, who were established in Norwich in 1807 as crape manufacturers, the material being used for widows' weeds.
 They opened a dyeing and finishing plant in Ponders End two years later.
 Crape went out of fashion by late Victorian times, and the factory closed in 1894.
 The buildings were taken over by the United Flexible Tubing Company.

 In 1866 the London Jute Works Company established a factory on the Navigation in a desolate area known locally as Spike Island.
 Many of the new employees came from Dundee, the traditional centre of the jute industry in Scotland.
 The jute works closed in 1882, to be replaced by the Ediswan factory.
 Over the years the factory was enlarged, eventually covering 11.50 acres, and employing many people, notably girls, from the area.
 Ediswan produced electric lamps, and the factory was colloquially known as The Lamp.
 They also manufactured appliances for the shipping and aviation industries, mechanical pianos and butter makers.